jonpacker/ratebeer/README.md

 Get all the information for a particular beer that ratebeer has available.
 This will search the name of the beer first, so you may be unspecific.

+**Note: ratebeer's page formatting is really oldschool and uses almost no CSS selectors or element IDs, so a ton of this scraping is very dependent on their layout staying exactly the same.
+It is not very resistant to change.
+It should give you a good error if things don't look right, but that's not certain.
+Use this function defensively.**

 Example result:

 ```